Obarun/66/doc/66-frontend.md

 CopyFrom = (./config /etc/default/service)
 ```

 Verbatim copy directories and files on the fly to the main service destination.
 When dealing with directories, it copies all found files and directories recursively.
-In case of file, it copy it to the root of the service directory.
+In case of file, it copies it to the root of the service directory.

 * mandatory: no